 College Park Metro: There were 51 registrants for the pit stop.
-The event was held from 4pm to 7pm. (need more info)
+The event was held from 4pm to 7pm.

-Columbia Heights: A beautiful, sunny, early-Summer evening highlighted the smiling faces of our participants - both those of the 510 who had signed up for this pit-stop (170 cyclists showed up) and the many cyclists who had gotten washed out of the earlier events (37 of 85 additional registrants)!
+Columbia Heights: A beautiful, sunny, early-Summer evening highlighted the smiling faces of our participants - both those of the 510 who had signed up for this pit-stop (170 cyclists showed up and the many cyclists who had gotten washed out of the earlier events (37 of 85 additional registrants) !

-A handful of volunteers (thanks Lori, Alex, Eric and George!) verified attendance, distributed T-shirts and give-aways, and co-ordinated the prize drawings on the quarter-hour.
+A handful of volunteers (thanks Lori, Alex, Eric and George)! verified attendance, distributed T-shirts and giveaways, and coordinated the prize drawings on the quarterhour.
 Representatives of the Police bicycle-unit from the Third District were kind enough to keep the food table freshly stocked, and WABA staff distributed info and enrolled members while adding to the joyful atmosphere.
 Columbia Heights provided a cheerful, dry consummation of a long day supporting bicycling throughout the District.
 Candidate for Ward 1 City Council, Brianne Nadeau, visited with the crowd near the conclusion of the event.